Three days, three different resolutions, one common trait: white officers killing black males.

 Where: Baton Rouge, Louisiana

 What happened: Sterling was selling CDs outside a convenience store when police received a call of a man with a gun.
 Cellphone video showed police tackling Sterling and pinning him to the ground before Sterling was shot.
-But police said Sterling was reaching for a gun.
+Police said Sterling was reaching for a gun.

-The outcomes: On Wednesday, federal prosecutors said they didn’t have enough evidence to file charges against Baton Rouge police officers Blane Salamoni and Howie Lake II.
+The outcomes: Federal prosecutors said they didn’t have enough evidence to file charges against Baton Rouge police officers Blane Salamoni and Howie Lake II.

 Minutes later, the Louisiana attorney general announced the state will launch an investigation to see whether the officers should face state criminal charges.

-But Sterling’s death has already yielded change.
+But Sterling’s death has sparked change in the city.
 Baton Rouge Mayor Sharon Weston Broome said $2 million will be spent securing body cameras for the entire police force.
 On top of that, the city’s police training manual will be revised, and officers will receive training in implicit bias, the mayor said.

 Walter Scott, 50